Malleable scheduling beyond identical machines: Hardness results and integrality gaps

-We consider a set $\J$ of $2k+1$ identical jobs, each of processing time $f_j(s) = \max\{\frac{2}{s} , 1\}$, where $s$ is the total allocated speed.
-It is not hard to verify that $f_j$ is monotone non-increasing and of non-increasing work.
-We consider a set $\mathcal{P}_S$ of $2k$ slow machines of speed $s_i = 1$ for all $i \in \mathcal{P}_S$ and a set $\mathcal{P}_F$ of $k$ fast machines of speed $s_i = 2$ for all $i \in \mathcal{P}_F$.
-Clearly, the optimal makespan of the above family of instances for $k \geq 1$ is $OPT = 2$.
+\begin{theorem} The integrality gap of [LP(C)] in the case of uniform machines is lower bounded by $2$. \end{theorem} \begin{proof} We consider a set $\J$ of $2k+1$ identical jobs, each of processing time $f_j(s) = \max\{\frac{2}{s} , 1\}$, where $s$ is the total allocated speed.
+It is not hard to verify that $f_j$ is monotone non-increasing and has non-decreasing work.
+Moreover, we consider a set $\mathcal{M}_S$ of $2k$ {\em slow} machines of speed $s_i = 1$ for all $i \in \mathcal{M}_S$ and a set $\mathcal{M}_F$ of $k$ {\em fast} machines of speed $s_i = 2$ for all $i \in \mathcal{M}_F$.
+Clearly, the optimal makespan of the above family of instances for $k \geq 1$ is $\OPT = 2$.
 By construction of the instance, the optimal makespan is always an integer number.
-Assuming that $OPT=1$ it has to be that every fast machine process at most one job ($k$ jobs in total), while the set of slow machines should process exactly $k$ jobs in pairs of two.
-By pigeonhole principle, since the number of jobs is $2k+1$, there exist a job that remains to be scheduled and the minimum processing-time of this job is one, a contradiction.
+Assuming that $\OPT = 1$, it has to be that every fast machine process at most one job ($k$ jobs in total), while the set of slow machines should process exactly $k$ jobs in pairs of two.
+By pigeonhole principle, since the number of jobs is $2k+1$, there exist a job that remains to be scheduled and the minimum processing time of this job is one, a contradiction.